home Home

 Why should I have a root canal?
 Can't you just remove my damaged tooth?

 You are much better off retaining as many of your natural teeth as possible.
 When teeth are extracted and not replaced, adjacent teeth near the empty space begin to shift.
-This can affect your chewing ability, cause your mouth to sink in, your face to change appearance and even allow plaque to build up more easily.
+Even teeth in the opposite jaw over grow. all these cause disturbance in alignment of teeth.
+This can affect your chewing ability, even allow plaque to build up more easily.

 Do root canal treated teeth fracture?